taehallm/taeha.github.io/_posts/2023-10-24-little-tips.md

-# Little tips before starting your own company
+# 5 tips I wish someone had told be before I started my own startup

 Being at the helm of a startup is no easy feat.
 Especially in the domains of generative AI and SaaS where the competition is fierce, and the landscape is ever-evolving.
 Here's a distilled guide for thriving in this challenging terrain: